FTChinese/TWN-election/README.md

 #description
-editorial project, scheduled to publish on Jan 2016.
+editorial project, scheduled to be published on Jan 2016.

 #Usage